 Great base to explore Cornwall, Poldark filming destinations and just 10 miles from the Eden Project

-Pebble House is also only 30 miles from Padstow, 50 miles from Bude and just 49 miles from Zennor near St Ives, a great surfing destination.
+Little Pebble House is also only 30 miles from Padstow, 50 miles from Bude and just 49 miles from Zennor near St Ives, a great surfing destination.

 Mevagissey also has its own, lesser known as yet, Boddingtons!
 A very successful fruit and jam producing farm situated in the village.

-The historic City of Truro is only 20 minutes away by car and offers an array of shops and art gallery’s, (well-known and independent, stocking local produce for you to take home with you) restaurants and bars and of course, the beautiful Cathedral.
+The historic City of Truro is only 20 minutes away by car and offers an array of shops and art gallery’s, (well-known and independent) stocking local produce for you to take home with you, restaurants and bars and of course, the beautiful Cathedral.

-We have many cultural events happening throughout the year within close proximity to Pebble House, take a look on our Explore Page.
+We have many cultural events happening throughout the year within close proximity to Little Pebble House, take a look on our Explore Page.